 Pyridostigmine, the most commonly used anticholinesterase for MG, has a rapid onset of action (15 to 30 minutes), with peak action at about two hours, and its effects last for three to four hours, sometimes longer.
 The timing and dose of medication is individualized based on the patient’s symptoms.
 The starting dose is often 30 mg orally (PO), with the dose then titrated to effect.
 If IV dosing is necessary in the perioperative period, the IV dose is approximately one-thirtieth the oral dose (ie, 1 mg IV is equivalent to 30 mg PO).

 Glucocorticoids — Patients whose treatment for MG includes glucocorticoids may be at risk for hypothalamic pituitary axis suppression and adrenal insufficiency in the perioperative period, and may require administration of stress-dose glucocorticoids, depending on the surgical procedure (table 1).
-(See "Major side effects of systemic glucocorticoids", section on 'Hypothalamic-pituitary-adrenal axis suppression' and "The management of the surgical patient taking glucocorticoids", section on 'Approach based upon HPA axis suppression'.)
+(See "Major side effects of systemic glucocorticoids", section on 'Hypothalamic-pituitary-adrenal axis suppression' and "The management of the surgical patient taking glucocorticoids".)

 ●Patients who have been taking glucocorticoids of any dose for less than three weeks, morning prednisone (<5 mg daily or its equivalent) for any duration, or less than 10 mg prednisone or its equivalent every other day are not at risk for hypothalamic–pituitary–adrenal (HPA) axis suppression.
 These patients should continue their glucocorticoid regimen perioperatively.